Loriot: Artistic career

 Von Bülow's talent for drawing was eminent already during his school years.
 After the war he studied graphic design and painting at the Landeskunstschule in Hamburg.
 From 1950 onwards, he published cartoons under the pseudonym "Loriot", derived from the French word for oriole, his family's heraldic animal.

-In 1971, von Bülow created a cartoon dog named Wum, which he voice acted himself.
+In 1971, von Bülow created a cartoon dog named Wum, which he voice-acted himself.
 Wum became the mascot of Aktion Sorgenkind, a German humanitarian organization.
 During the Christmas season of 1972 Wum's song "Ich wünsch' mir 'ne kleine Miezekatze" ("I wish I had a little kittycat"), sung in sprechgesang style, became popular enough to remain in the top position of the German pop charts for nine weeks.
 Wum also appeared in the German show Der Große Preis (The Big Prize), where he appeared during breaks until the 1990s.
 Before long, Wum was accompanied by the elephant Wendelin, and later by Blauer Klaus (Blue Klaus), an alien hovering in with his flying saucer.
 Loriot wrote, drew and dubbed all of these skits by himself.
-Each cartoon ended with Loriot asking the viewers to take part in the TV-lottery, which supported the "Aktion Sorgenkind".
+Each cartoon ended with Loriot asking the viewers to take part in the TV lottery, which supported the "Aktion Sorgenkind".
 When the show was dropped, the adventures of Wum and Wendelin ended as well.
 Today, Wum and Wendelin appear on the last page of the TV magazine Gong.

 The first episode of the German television comedy series Loriot was produced in 1976.

-In six episodes, Loriot presented sketches, usually being the protagonist himself, and short cartoons, drawn by himself.
+In six episodes, Loriot presented sketches, usually being the protagonist himself, and short cartoons that he had drawn.

 Examples of sketches from the series include Der Lottogewinner ("The lottery winner"), Jodeldiplom ("yodeling diploma") and Englische Ansage ("English announcement").